code-dot-org/code-dot-org/apps/src/tutorialExplorer/README.md

 programming_language: blocks, typing, other
 ```

-Important note: in order to ensure satisfactory web performance, list these parameters in the order of the above list.
+**Important note:** In order to ensure satisfactory web performance, list these parameters in the order of the above list.
 (This will allow each variant to be cached as one.)

 For example, do not specify: https://hourofcode.com/learn?subject=science&platform=computers